 The first part of any PCI DSS compliance assessment is scoping.
 Without a thorough analysis of cardholder data flows (physical or electronic), a PCI project could miss vital areas, for example legacy systems, or over-engineer systems upgrades because the process wasn’t fully understood.
 The following are some critical areas that are typical for E-commerce environments, but could be overlooked:

-• Log Files: Many E-commerce systems conduct online authorisations, with the full PAN being stored once the transaction has been completed.
+- Log Files: Many E-commerce systems conduct online authorisations, with the full PAN being stored once the transaction has been completed.
 PCI DSS requires that PAN must be made unreadable (truncation, hashing, tokenised or by using strong encryption).
 Places that potentially could store this type of data, but are often overlooked include transaction files, debug files, back-up files, history files or application logs.

-• Software Development: Companies who have developed their own web applications should
+- Software Development: Companies who have developed their own web applications should

-• Off-the-shelf packages: Organisations using third party payment applications are reliant on the security of these applications.
+employ a developer who has experience in secure coding practices.
+It is essential that the coding is secure, as a line of insecure code could facilitate an entry point for a malicious user.
+An often overlooked area is the use of third party tools/libraries/scripts.
+Vulnerabilities in third party code may open a backdoor to E-commerce systems to drop malicious files or provide an entry point for an unauthorised user to steal database information containing cardholder data and/or other sensitive information. - Off-the-shelf packages: Organisations using third party payment applications are reliant on the security of these applications.
 Smaller retailers may purchase E-commerce systems which are in fact open source websites with minor modifications.
 These packages are often attacked as the underlying source code is publicly available and provides information on the security mechanism (or lack of) used.
 This may open holes within the E-commerce system to plant viruses, trojans or even worse, provide a malicious user with an opportunity to directly query databases that may contain a collection of cardholder and other sensitive customer information.

-• Third Parties: A merchant is responsible for any agent they engage on their behalf.
+- Third Parties: A merchant is responsible for any agent they engage on their behalf.
 If an organisation relies on a third party to collect cardholder data, the third party must undergo a PCI DSS assessment, and if the third party is not PCI DSS compliant then the merchant is not compliant either.

-• Post-authorisation: Storing sensitive authentication data (CVV/CV2) post-authorisation is strictly prohibited by PCI DSS.
+- Post-authorisation: Storing sensitive authentication data (CVV/CV2) post-authorisation is strictly prohibited by PCI DSS.
 Indirectly Connected Devices: Any machines not involved in cardholder data processes but are logically connected to devices that do process, store or transmit cardholder data will be in scope. situation and their business.
 Although PCI DSS seems a long and daunting process with good planning and a clear road map, supported by an experienced and pragmatic QSA partner, compliance can be achieved.
 This will also put the business in a stronger position as there will be a greater understanding of how

 systems work within the organisation, and also the identified potential risk areas.
 Business should also consider that the financial and reputational costs of a data breach could be far higher than the implementation of a PCI project.